Dōmyō-ji-ko - Japanese rice flour

 Unagi - eel in Japanese

-Eel is a classic of Japanese cuisine.
-In Germany, the fish is mainly enjoyed smoked, in Japan know many different ways of preparation.
-"Unagi" is so much more than nigiri, which [...]
+Eel is a classic ingredient in Japanese cuisine.
+In Germany, the fish is mainly enjoyed smoked, while in Japan there are many different ways of preparing it. „Unagi“ is so much more than nigiri, the preparation in the form of sushi.
+In sushi alone, eel has a long tradition and is refined in many different ways!
+Find out more here […]